 While cheaper over 50s home insurance is the general rule, there are plenty of exceptions.
 As insurance risk is assessed individually and by postcode, your premiums may be higher depending on your circumstances.
 If your house is situated in a flood risk area or you’ve recently purchased high-value items or your postcode has been prone to a recent spate of burglaries, home insurance premiums can spiral.

 The best bet when deciding how to choose home insurance is to shop around and get lots of quotes from different home insurers and price comparison sites.

 Generally speaking, you can buy home insurance from any insurer that will insure your home.
 You don’t need to apply to an over 50s specialist, such as Saga home insurance, to insure your home.

 However, specialist over 50s home insurers can offer discounted home insurance or provide additional cover and extras that are tailored to older customers.

 Benefits include being able to insure for a higher amount – people over 50 tend to have higher value property – and taking advantage of unique extras.
 Age Partnership offers £10,000 of cover in the advent of squatters.
-Saga includes a dedicated personal claims manager with its home insurance and replace matching pairs or sets, such as a three piece suite, if it cannot replace or repair one of the items to match.
+Saga includes a dedicated personal claims manager with its home insurance and replaces matching pairs or sets, such as a three-piece suite, if it cannot replace or repair one of the items to match.

 If you’re heading abroad and aged over 50, read our expert guide Travel insurance over 50: buying the best policy.